 Allies tells the story of the D-Day invasion of June 1944 over a twenty-four hour period through the eyes of four main characters and a host of minor ones.

 Private Dee Carpenter is only sixteen years old.
 His parents were political refugees from Germany.
 When Dee was only five-years-old his Uncle Otto vanished in what has become known in Germany as "Night and Fog".
 His uncle was a labour leader involved in organizing factory workers in Nazi Germany.
 Dee's parents did not support the Nazi government's policies.
-But as the Nazis gained more and more support, Dee's parents fled to the United States.
+As the Nazis gained more and more support, Dee's parents fled to the United States.
 Dee's real name is Dietrich Zimmerman.
+When the United States was drawn into the Second World War, Dee decided to enlist, something foreign nationals were allowed to do.
+Determined to return to his homeland of Germany to "beat Hitler", Dietrich decided to change his name at the suggestion of the recruiter.

-Now in the early morning hours of June 6, 1944, as part of Operation Overlord, Dee finds himself aboard Higgins landing craft on the English Channel, headed towards Omaha Beach in Normandy, France.
-With him is seventeen-year-old Private Sid Jacobstein, a hulking six-foot four-inches tall Jewish New Yorker bent on revenge.But their landing on Omaha Beach is a disaster as they face a brutal hailstorm of bullets that cuts down many of the soldiers.
+Now in the early morning hours of June 6, 1944, as part of Operation Overlord, Dee finds himself aboard a Higgins landing craft on the English Channel, headed towards Omaha Beach in Normandy, France.
+With him is seventeen-year-old Private Sid Jacobstein, a hulking six-foot four-inches tall Jewish New Yorker bent on revenge.
+But their landing on Omaha Beach is a disaster as they face a brutal hailstorm of bullets that cuts down many of the soldiers.

 Eleven-year-old Samira Zidane and her mother Kenza are racing along the road outside their village in German-occupied northern France.
 Being outside after curfew is dangerous.
 If caught it means automatic arrest and jail and even being shot as a spy.
 Samira's mother is a spy for the French Resistance.

-Samira's parents had been students from Algeria at the University of Paris when the Nazis overran Franch.
+Samira's parents had been students from Algeria at the University of Paris when the Nazis overran France.
 Samira's father was killed in student protests against the German occupation.
 Only seven-years-old at the time, Samira and her mother fled to the countryside, working as messengers for the Resistance.

-Now Samira's mother must let the Resistance, hiding in the forest south of Villers-Bocage know that the Allied forces are set to invade France and begin the liberation of Europe.
+Now Samira's mother must let the Resistance, hiding in the forest south of Villers-Bocage, know that the Allied forces are set to invade France and begin the liberation of Europe.
 The message has been broadcast in a code over BBC radio.

 In the countryside, Samira and her mother witness Nazi soldiers rounding up French farmers to be executed.
 This is in retaliation for the murder of a German officer, Major Vogel.
 When her mother sees a woman lifting her children out the back window of a farmhouse, she rushes forward to help the woman but is captured along with the French family.
-Samira narrowly escapes capture by hiding in the family's doghouse.Terrified but determined to help her mother, Samira decides to try to find the "Maquis" as the French Resistance is known.
+Samira narrowly escapes capture by hiding in the family's doghouse.
+Terrified but determined to help her mother, Samira decides to try to find the "Maquis" as the French Resistance is known.
 She hopes they will help her free her mother.

 After managing to outwit a Nazi patrol at a bridge, Samira is found by the Resistance.
 She delivers the coded message that informs them of the impending Allied invasion.
 But when Samira begs them to help her free her mother from the Bayeux garrison, they refuse.
 The Maquis tell her that the message is also an instruction to carry out Operation Tortoise and Operation Green which involve the sabotaging of roads and rail lines to hinder the German response to the invasion.
 At this Samira decides she will join the Resistance, although they are not keen to have her.